Skip to content

 };

-After this, your opponents will get a confirmation in the following callback:
+After this, you will get a confirmation in the following callback:

 ConnectyCube.videochat.onAcceptCallListener = function (session, userId, extension) {};